Levels of teaching

 Assess their performance through some tests.

-Students should apply what they have learnt to new situations and conditions, then with practice they will be able to generalize it.
+Students should apply what they have learnt to new situations and conditions, and then with practice, they will be able to generalize it.

-We hope you all understood the terms related to Teaching Aptitude for paper-1 for UGC NET Exam 2021.
+We hope you all understood the terms related to Teaching Aptitude for paper 1 for UGC NET Exam 2023.

 Team BYJU'S Exam Prep.